niwa99/Tower-Defense/SRS.md

 ### 2.3 User characteristics

 Our target group is pretty wide-ranging from teenagers up to older adults.
 In order to have fun playing this game, tactical thinking is required.
-Different levels provide a great challenge for young and old people.
+Different levels provide a great challenge for people at any age.

 ### 2.4 Dependencies